zama-ai/concrete-ml/docs/getting-started/cloud.md

 The steps detailed above are as follows:

 1. The model developer deploys the compiled machine learning model to the server.
 This model includes the cryptographic parameters.
 The server is now ready to provide private inference.
 1. The client requests the cryptographic parameters (also called "client specs").
-Once it gets them from the server, the _secret_ and _evaluation_ keys are generated.
+Once it receives them from the server, the _secret_ and _evaluation_ keys are generated.
 1. The client sends the _evaluation_ key to the server.
 The server is now ready to accept requests from this client.
 The client sends their encrypted data.
 1. The server uses the _evaluation_ key to securely run inference on the user's data and sends back the encrypted result.
 1. The client now decrypts the result and can send back new requests.